 “Why?
 What were they saying?” his mates ask, all ears.

-“It was all about titties, nipples, fannies, private parts, weeing, peeing, bleeding, periods, shoes, handbags, fashion, hair, makeup, and other loony stuff.
+“It was all about titties, nipples, fannies, private parts, weeing, peeing, bleeding, periods, shoes, pocketbooks, fashion, hair, makeup, and other loony stuff.
 I nearly burst out laughing.”

 “Seriously?
 They are certainly strange,” one declares.